wp-plugins/woocommerce-piwik-integration/readme.txt

 = Where can I find the setting for this plugin? =

 In admin menu, click on WooCommerce -> Settings, and switch to Integration tab

+= This plugin is not working! =
+Please check if you are visiting your shop as a non-admin user.
+This plugin is not tracking any admin activity.
+If it still does not work please contact us using the "Support" tab above.

+== Screenshots ==

+1. **Piwik Cloud integration** - Easy-to-use Piwik Cloud integration
+2. **Standalone Piwik integration** - standalone Piwik integration settings
+3. **Ecommerce: chart** - Ecommerce goal view in Piwik
+4. **Ecommerce: products** - Ecommerce product name view
+5. **Visit details** - Detailed visit info including Ecommerce order
+6. **Abandoned carts** - Support for abandoned carts

 == Changelog ==